Q: How do I clean my JaDeD Brewing copper wort chiller?

 Start by adding 12lbs of ice to 5 gallons of tap water and give the water a couple stirs as the ice melts.
 Run the chiller off of a garden hose spigot fully open to 10F above your tap water temperature (92F in this example).
 Then switch over to a utility pump submersed in the ice water that you have ready and run the bucket dry.
-We recommend a utility pump because the pump needs to have enough head pressure to push a large volume of water through the chiller, whereas a pond or aquarium pump typically won’t have enough pressure to push water through when a restriction, such as a wort chiller, is put on the end.
+We recommend a utility pump because the pump needs to have enough head pressure to push a large volume of water through the chiller, whereas a pond or aquarium pump typically won’t have enough head pressure to push water through when a restriction, such as a wort chiller, is put on the end.
 Our testing with this setup was able to chill 5 gallons of wort to 70F in 5 minutes using 82F tap water.

 Also, remember to only pump the ice water through once in order to have the largest temperature differential between your chilling water and the wort.